camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 The Administrator Authorization plugin configuration properties are integrated with Camunda Run.
 You can find them in the [LDAP Adminstrator Authorization section]({{< ref "/user-guide/camunda-bpm-run.md#ldap-administrator-authorization" >}}) of the Camunda Run documentation.
 You can also find a template LDAP configuration in the Camunda Run `production.yml`.

+## Groovy scripting engine included

+The Camunda Run distribution now ships with the Groovy scripting engine as well, in the form of the `groovy-all-2.4.13.jar` located in the `{RUN_HOME}/configuration/userlib/` directory.
+Users that utilize Groovy scripts in their BPMN processes don't need to provide a Groovy binary when upgrading to a new Camunda Run version anymore.

+Users that don't use Groovy can just remove the `groovy-all-2.4.13.jar` archive from the `{RUN_HOME}/configuration/userlib/` directory.

+## Camunda Connect plugin included

+With Camunda Run 7.17.0, the Camunda Connect process engine plugin is available in Camunda Run just like with any other Camunda distro.
+Users that use connectors in their BPMN processes don't need to provide any additional binary when upgrading to a new Camunda Run version anymore.

 # Changed Camunda Run start script behavior